 - How empires shape economy, society, politics, and culture at both their centres and peripheries

-- The British Empire (from Tudor expansion to decolonisation), and the impact of imperial expansion on the British isles
+- The British Empire from c.
+1600 to its aftermaths, and its impact on the British isles

 - The History of the Caribbean, in particular its intellectual life (both elite and ‘from below’) since 1800

 After c.
 1500 European imperial systems began to link together the human communities around the Atlantic basin, and ultimately in the Indian Ocean and Pacific regions, into one world society.
 This was a complex process, mediated by extraordinary violence, which reached its culmination c.
 1750-1900, when new technologies allowed the command and exploitation of continental interiors.
 Its product was modern Europe and its postcolonial diasporic extensions in North America and Australasia, and their still unequal relationship with modern Africa, Asia, and the Americas.
 Professor Drayton’s research addresses this world historical process from several directions.

 Professor Drayton would welcome applications from research students interested in working on topics relating to:

 - Any aspect of the history of any European empire, or on the imperial experience of any region of the world, including Europe itself.
 He is comfortable supervising research in any period of modern history, and with sources and historiography in any major European language.